takaaki-mizuno/webapp-generator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To use OPN Generator, please use the following command that will build a new application
+To use OPN Generator after the installation succeed,  please use the following command that will build a new application
    ```sh
    $ ./opn-generator new [projectName] --database [/path/to/plantUMLFile] --api [/path/to/apiSpecYAMLFile]
    ```

-   Here,
+   Here, \
-   [projectName] is name of the project
+   [projectName] is name of the project \
-   --database is the file path of database plantuml file, --api is the file path of API specification file.
+   --database is the file path of database plantuml file, \
+   --api is the file path of API specification file.

 _To check sample files of API specification and Database schema, have a look over [here](sample/)_